By Jesse Savou, ARCSA A.P. and founder of BlueBarrelSystems.com

 TDS was not part of this test kit, but I have an inexpensive TDS meter that also takes quick temperature readings – very nifty!
 The TDS reading for my rainwater was 30.
 Compare that to 10 for bottled water, and a whopping 230 for our well water.

-Apart from the inconclusive result for pesticide, these tests prove what is known worldwide, that rainwater is our highest quality water source.
+Apart from the inconclusive result for pesticide, these tests prove what is known worldwide, that rain is our highest quality water source.
 The results also suggest that my rainwater is perfectly safe for drinking, even after 6 months in storage.
 That said, I will certainly treat this water if I ever choose to drink it.
 I do suspect my water contains plenty of bacteria, even if the tests proved that it does not contain harmful coliform bacteria, and the water quality may change over time.

 I can say, though, that based on these test results, I will drink this water quite confidently after basic treatment, should I ever need to.